 The PGA Tour is the leading golf tour on the planet, and is home to the biggest names and best golfers.
 With tournaments running most weeks of the year, the Tour’s consistent presence and high quality makes it the most popular for TV Audiences world-wide.

-As the season heads towards its most critical juncture, fans of the PGA Tour are asking which tournaments will be broadcast on Australian TV, what time does each event take place, and how can I stream the PGA live?
+As the new season begins to kick into gear, fans of the PGA Tour are asking which tournaments will be broadcast on Australian TV, what time does each event take place, and how can I stream the PGA live?
 Using this viewing guide you can stay up to date with all of these details and more.

 How to Stream the PGA Tour Live

 Kayo Sports will be your home of the PGA Tour in 2021, showing not only all four major tournaments live and in high definition, but also every other PGA Tour event throughout the year.
 Kayo offers live streaming options on a variety of devices and browsers, including PCs and Macs, iOS and Android phones and tablets, Apple and Telstra TV, as well as the popular Google Chromecast, Safari, Firefox, Chrome and Microsoft Edge, with more apps and platforms soon to be added.